OUR MISSION STATEMENT

 All teaching staff are trained to teach P.E.
 Emphasis on sport throughout school is placed on the development of physical skills.

 All children have an indoor and an outdoor P.E. lesson during the week and all children are expected to wear black shorts and a plain white t-shirt and a tracksuit for out door lessons.
-They will need to bring pumps to school or indoor trainers (not trainers that they wear in the playground).
+They should have indoor trainers or pumps as well as outdoor trainers from Year 2 upwards.
 For safety reasons we would ask that children do not wear jewellery in school, including pierced, hooped/dangling earrings and long hair is fastened back.

 The class teacher has responsibility for all children within her/his class, including those who may have special educational needs.
 This may include children with either physical or learning difficulties.
 If the class teacher or parents have any concerns re-learning or physical difficulties a child may be having, these will be discussed with parents, teachers and the Inclusion Manager, and further action taken if required.
 The school has access to many external support services and Mrs Jeffrey is responsible for co-ordinating these.
 If additional support is required for a child, an assessment for a statement will be sought.
 We will make every attempt where possible to support any child not statemented but in need of additional help.